Reddone/case-ql/README.md

 certain operations, with the promise that everything will be serializable"**

-You are responsible for writing case classes for entities, filters, modifiers and links; in exchange, you get a compile time checking on your case classes and you get a runtime query generation mechanism which let you traduce a JSON like this one into a SQL query like this:
+You are responsible for writing case classes for entities, filters, modifiers and links; in exchange, you get a compile time checking on your case classes, and you get a runtime query generation mechanism which let you traduce a JSON like this one into a SQL query like this:

 ```